jehixson3/Charting-Pharmacutical-Data-with-Matplotlib/README.md

 A bar graph that compares the total % tumor volume change for each drug across the full 45 days was created and shows the results of each drug and their change in the volume over the study.

 The graphs can be found in the png files Tumor Response Treatment, Survival Rate of Study, and Metastic Spreading During Study.

+Additionally, an analysis of the study and recommendations is located in the Analysis.docx file.